 - Fargesia robusta

-F. 'Rufa' Green Panda™ is popular because it stays relatively short (8-10 feet high) and is cold-hardy: grow it in planting zones 5-9.
-Although it is more sun-tolerant than some of the other choices listed here, it is still a good idea to plant it where it will receive some shade in the afternoon, especially if you live at the southern end of the zone range.
+F. 'Rufa' Green Panda™ is popular because it stays relatively short (8 to 10 feet high) and is cold-hardy; it can be grown in USDA plant hardiness zones 5 through 9.
+While is it relatively sun-tolerant, it will do best where it receives some shade in the afternoon, especially if you live at the southern end of the zone range.

 Types of Running Bamboo

-- Phyllostachys nigra: a black bamboo that stands 20-35 feet and grows in zones 7-10
+- Phyllostachys nigra is a black bamboo that stands 20 to 35 feet and grows in zones 7 through 10.

-- Hibanobambusa tranquillans 'Shiroshima': a variegated bamboo reaching 16 feet, zones 7-9
+- Hibanobambusa tranquillans 'Shiroshima' is a variegated bamboo reaching 16 feet; it grows in zones 7 through 9.

-- Phyllostachys bambusoides 'Allgold': grown in zones 7-10 and attaining a height of 35 feet, it boasts a yellow culm (the technical term for a bamboo's stalk)
+- Phyllostachys bambusoides 'Allgold' grows in zones 7 through 10 and can reach a height of 35 feet.
+It boasts a yellow culm (the technical term for a bamboo's stalk).